guigrpa/storyboard/README.md

 The icing on the cake is linking server- and client-side stories to get a complete picture of what is triggered by a user action (see video [at the top of this page](#what)).

 Storyboard provides a simple yet flexible way to achieve this: stories can have multiple parents, which are specified upon creation.
 This feature is leveraged by the [Storyboard DevTools](#storyboard-devtools): when it receives a new story from the server with multiple parents, it checks whether any of the parents is a client-side story.
-If so, it prioritises this parent for display purposes, since it is expected to provide more context.
+If so, it prioritizes this parent for display purposes, since it is expected to provide more context.

 For this to work, the client's `storyId` must be transmitted to the server *somehow*.
 This example uses the URL query string for simplicity, but feel free to use whatever technique you want (the body of a `POST` request, your own WebSocket messaging scheme, etc.):